 See cherry blossoms this side of the Potomac, escape to secret gardens and pose in front of colorful murals for the ultimate spring Instagram adventure in Alexandria, VA.
-When the weather warms and the city welcomes sunny spring days, photograph signature spring scenes, from charming pastel doors to enchanting river views to picture-perfect statement walls.
+When the weather warms and the city welcomes sunny spring days, grab your face mask and photograph signature spring scenes, from charming pastel doors to enchanting river views to picture-perfect statement walls.
 We’ve scouted our top spots below:

 Alexandria’s Own Cherry Blossoms